 4 Stages of Psychological Safety

 Research has shown that psychological safety plays a significant role in team effectiveness, innovation, and overall employee well-being.
-When team members feel psychologically safe, they are more likely to share their ideas, ask questions, and contribute their unique perspectives to the group’s goals.
+When team members feel safe, they are more likely to share ideas.
+They will ask questions and offer their unique views to help the group.
 This collective engagement allows teams to tackle complex problems, adapt to change, and ultimately achieve higher levels of performance.

 The importance of psychological safety in the workplace cannot be understated.
 As organizations continue to navigate an increasingly complex and competitive landscape, fostering an environment that supports psychological safety is essential for success.